Knowledge Hub

 Apparent contract formation authority

-A third party can only rely on apparent contract formation authority if the third party has not acted in bad faith or dishonestly and their reliance on the contract formation is reasonable.
+A third party can only rely on apparent contract formation authority if the third party has not acted in bad faith or dishonestly, and their reliance on the contract formation is reasonable.
 In the case of Stavrinides and others v Bank of Cyprus plc [2019] EWHC 1328 (Ch), a bank customer argued that the bank was bound by the actions of one of its branch relationship managers.
 The customer alleged the manager had written off three million of their loan.
 The court held that even if the bank had represented that the relationship manager was authorised to make this type of decision, the customer’s reliance on it was unreasonable due to the customer’s understanding of the bank’s lending processes, the fact that the customer usually dealt with more senior bank staff and had never dealt with the relationship manager in question before, and that the customer knew it would be highly unlikely that a branch relationship manager would be authorised to make this decision.

 In summary, an agent can bind a principal using apparent contract formation authority if three elements are satisfied:

-• Representation - The principal needs to representor hold out the agent as having an authority which is larger than the agent's real authority.
+• Representation - The principal needs to represent or hold out the agent as having an authority which is larger than the agent's real authority.
 The person making the representation must have some authority to make the representation.

-• Commitment - The agent needs to commit the principal to a third-party contract through use of apparent authority.
+• Commitment - The agent needs to commit the principal to a third-party contract through the use of apparent authority.

 • Reliance - The third party needs to rely on the apparent contract formation authority of the agent and make a commitment in reliance on the apparent exercise of contract formation authority.